auth0/docs/articles/multifactor-authentication/send-phone-message-hook-esendex.md

 ### Activate the custom SMS factor

-The Hook is now ready to send MFA codes via the Vonage SMS API.
+The Hook is now ready to send MFA codes.
 The last steps are to configure the SMS Factor to use the custom code and test the MFA flow.

 1. Navigate to the [Multifactor Auth](${manage_url}/#/mfa) page in the [Auth0 Dashboard](${manage_url}/), and click the **SMS** factor box.